isankadn/covid19sl/.github/PULL_REQUEST_TEMPLATE.md

-// Please tag @reustle in your newly created PR
+// Please tag @isankadn in your newly created PR